latture/tresta/README.md

 along the beam's y-axis.
 Though it is complicated, in general a mesh generation tool should be writing this file for you.
 If not, contact me, and we can figure out how we could set a tool to write this file in an automated fashion.

+### Colors ###
+Explicitly setting the colors is optional.
+This is ideal when you need to set color on an element-by-element basis, e.g. applying a color map to the structure.
+If the `"colors"` key is not provided original and deformed colors can be set after opening in the toolbar, but the color will be applied to the entire mesh.
+Each row in the `colors.csv` file must have 4 floating point values on the range `[0.0,1.0]` specifying red, green, blue, and alpha values, respectively.
+If the `"colors"` key is provided, then it must contain the same number of rows as the `"elems"` key, i.e. all elements must be given a color.
+For example if there are `N` elements, a sample `colors.csv` would have the form:

+    r_el1,g_el1,b_el1,a_el1
+    r_el2,g_el2,b_el2,a_el2
+    ...
+    ...
+    r_elN,g_elN,b_elN,a_elN

 ### Displacements ###
 Displacements are optional, but if provided allow visualization of the deformed